Where to stay in Seoul after a long day of traveling and sightseeing.

 The bottom line

-The public transportation system in Seoul is world-class.
+The public transportation system in Seoul is world class.

 Overall, your choice of accommodation depends on what type of holiday you’re looking for.

-Have a wonderful time and let me know how you get on.
+Enjoy yourself and let me know how you get on.